bark-simulator/bark/docs/source/models.md

 BARK Models
 ================================
-Every agent in BARK has these three types of models:
+Every agent in BARK has these models:
 1. **Behavior Model** <br />
   Generates a trajectory the agent should follow.
 2. **Execution Model** <br />